ghc/ghc/docs/users_guide/phases.rst

 .. ghc-flag:: -L ⟨dir⟩

-    Where to f ind user-supplied libraries… Prepend the directory ⟨dir⟩ to the library directories path.
+    Where to find user-supplied libraries… Prepend the directory ⟨dir⟩ to the library directories path.

 .. ghc-flag:: -framework-path ⟨dir⟩